Skip to Main Content

 ONCE CONNECTED

-Once you've got the file on the computer, its yours to play with.
+Once you've got the file on the computer, it's yours to play with.

 Complications